Shie1ded/seng438_a1_g8/A5/seng438-a5-team_8.md

 ## Result of the Model Comparison (selecting top two models)

+For all graphs, Geometric and Jelinski-Moranda were used for modeling.

 ## Result of Range Analysis (an explanation of which part of data is good for proceeding with the analysis)

+We ignored the first 5 datasets since initially the system was unstable.
+This allows us to get a much better representation of the datasets and any trends they have, it also provides more accurate averages when looking at any data from the graphs.
+Removing the first few and nothing else also allows us to keep a large enough sample for the system to be accurate when running the tests, thus giving more precise results from our data.

 ## Plots for Failure Rate and Reliability of the SUT for the Test Data Provided

+In the failure data given, FailureReport2 was used.
+The format was modified and converted to a DAT file so it can be analyzed using CASRE.

+Time Between Failure

 ## A Discussion on Decision Making Given a Target Failure Rate